The Commoner Class

 As a laborer, you are skilled with large physical tools.
 You gain proficiency with mauls, warhammers, greataxes, and battleaxes.
 However, these weapons you have trained with resemble simple tools rather than true weapons of war

-You also gain proficiency with two of the following tools: carpenter's, mason's, smith's, or woodcarver's tools.
-When you make an ability check that uses these tool proficiencies you can add double your proficiency bonus to your roll.
+or Woodcarver Tools.
+When you make an ability check with that Tool, you add double your proficiency bonus to the roll.

 3rd-level Laborer feature

-simple structures of wood, stone, and iron.
-While you
+You can use your knowledge of construction to craft simple structures of wood, stone, and iron.
+While you have access

 10th-level Laborer feature